Matteo1Colella/ingsw2022-AM11/README.md

 #### For MAC users

-1. Download javafx SDK from this [here](https://gluonhq.com/products/javafx/) and extract it to the same folder containing the GUI jar
+1. Download javafx SDK from [here](https://gluonhq.com/products/javafx/) and extract it to the same folder containing the GUI jar
 2. Open a terminal and go to the directory containing the jar.
 Once there, execute this command:

 *java --module-path <PATH_TO_LIB> --add-modules javafx.controls --add-modules javafx.fxml --add-modules javafx.media -jar AM11_gui.jar*